Lina-Liuna/core-python/README.md

 Assigning to a list slice replaces that range in the original sequence

 #### item 12: Avoid Striding and Slicing in a single expression
+##### Things to remember
+specifying start, end, and stride in a slice can be extremely confusing prefer using positive stride values in slices without start or end indexes.

+avoid negative stride values if possible.

+avoid using start, end, and stride together in a single slice.

+If you need all three parameters, consider doing two assignments(one to stride and another to slice) or using is lice from the itertools built-in module.

 #### item 13: Prefer Catch-All unpacking Over Slicing